 “We’re transitioning,” Stout says.
 “Probably more space being occupied by books and records and CDs.
 You have to pay attention to what’s selling [and] what’s not.
 If it’s not [selling], mark it down.”

-Despite the pitfalls that have amassed the last 10 years, Stout has remained optimistic.
+Despite the pitfalls that have amassed the past decade, Stout has remained optimistic.
 Through her 40 years in the business, she’s seen all the shifts in the market.
 For her, the satisfaction rests on the journey, the fabric in every piece.
 Not the material itself but the stories attributed to each item.

 These valuables, in the eyes of most explorers, are overvalued.
-But with each piece, Stout said, there’s a historical or chronological price that transcends beyond the numbers on the paper-made tag.
+But with each piece, Stout says, there’s a historical or chronological value that transcends beyond the numbers on the paper-made tag.
 These items are representative of her vision, one that’s centered on the importance of yesteryear.
-Just like the clothes she collects, the experiences she’s gone through have made her who she is; she wears them on her sleeve — stylishly.
+Just like the clothes she collects, the experiences she’s gone through have made her who she is.
+She wears them on her sleeve, stylishly.

 When Stout’s going through the former belongings of the recently deceased, she is exploring a home filled with other’s experiences.
 Of course, she insists that the family collects the valuables they want first before she enters through the vacancy to find a few of her own.
-These moments are the most peaceful for her — a reminiscence of her childhood.
+These moments are the most peaceful for her, as it brings back memories from her childhood.